-- " For counterparty risk liabilities, our LGF analysis indicates an extremely low loss-given-failure, leading us to position their Preliminary Rating Assessments at a1, three notches above the baa1 Adjusted BCA. - " For deposits, senior unsecured debt and the bank's issuer ratings, our LGF analysis indicates a very low loss-given-failure, leading us to position their Preliminary Rating Assessments at a2, two notches above the baa1 Adjusted BCA. - " For junior senior and subordinated debt, our LGF analysis indicates a high loss-given-failure, leading us to position their Preliminary Rating Assessments at Baa2, one notch below the baa1 Adjusted BCA.
+- " For counterparty risk liabilities, our LGF analysis indicates an extremely low loss-given-failure, leading us to position their Preliminary Rating Assessments at a1, three notches above the baa1 Adjusted BCA. - " For deposits, senior unsecured debt and the bank's issuer ratings, our LGF analysis indicates a very low loss-given-failure, leading us to position their Preliminary Rating Assessments at a2, two notches above the baa1 Adjusted BCA. - " For junior senior unsecured debt, our LGF analysis indicates a moderate loss-given-failure, leading us to position its Preliminary Rating Assessment at Baa1, in line with the baa1 Adjusted BCA. - " For subordinated debt, our LGF analysis indicates a high loss-given-failure, leading us to position its Preliminary Rating Assessment at Baa2, one notch below the baa1 Adjusted BCA.